-Native to Korea and Japan, this rare and beautiful evergreen shrub carries glossy oval leaves, and sweetly-scented scented white flowers, sometimes tinged with pink, in early summer.
+Native to Korea and Japan, this rare and beautiful evergreen shrub carries thick, attractive, glossy oval leaves, and sweetly-scented scented, red-eyed white flowers, sometimes tinged with pink, in early summer.
 It exhibits strong disease resistance combined with a valuable, compact, mounding habit.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 (AGM).
 In addition it is used in Japan as an astringent and a dyeing agent, and, interestingly, and you really must remember this, the bark contains (−)-catechin 7-O-β-d-glucopyranoside and (+)-catechin 5-0-β-d-glucopyranoside!

 Packet Content:5 (Approx)